carldong/timeless-SDL/README.md

 out to be wayyyy too good to be thrown away, I will stop maintaining it after I finish experimenting with things, or when I no longer have the need to write anything using Timeless.

+# Note to self

+Unless I completely rewrite that SDL2-ttf, I am no going to add font support right now.